MohammedAl-Rowad/treez/README.md

 # Display Tree menu

-how to display a nested tree menu (3 levels) in a readable way
+how to display a nested tree menu (3 levels) in an easy way to understand

 <p>